opentalk-mirrors/backend-tools-testing-environment/README.md

 Just a simple `sudo docker-compose up -d` away.
 Maybe one day even rootless.
 You might need to restart Janus with `sudo docker-compose restart janus` because docker-compose does not wait for rabbitmq to be fully booted before starting janus, janus just ignores rabbitmq if it can not connect.

+## Controller

+You can run the latest controller with the `docker-compose.controller.yaml` file.
+Per default this uses the provided keycloak.
+You can set different settings using the env vars or by changing the config file `controller/config.toml`

+## Frontend

+You can run the latest frontend with the `docker-compose.frontend.yaml` file.
+Per default it tries to use a local backend deployed at localhost:8000

 ## GitLab Container Registry

 In order to compose the some containers, your docker needs to have access to the heinlein-video container registry.
-You can login your docker daemon to the repositry by creating an access token.
+You can login your docker daemon to the repository by creating an access token.

 Create an access token for the heinlein-video package/container registry: